whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Many adults assume that young teenagers cannot be mature enough to have respectful sexual relationships, but this is only typically true in unhealthy nations.
 When children are raised to take responsibility for themselves and others, feel their feelings, understand risk, and have good boundaries, the Mosuo show that young adults can have respectful and joyful relationships as teenagers.[xxx-sex at dawn|love lust lagu]

-When a Mosuo girl reaches puberty around 13 or 14, her new bedroom has two doors, one for the family to enter and one all her own so she can easily have lovers visit.
+When a Mosuo girl reaches puberty, her new bedroom has two doors, one for the family to enter and one all her own so she can easily have lovers visit.
 One visitor described the young women as "sassy and confident," and noted the lack of "broken homes," impoverished single mothers, and shameful divorces.[xxx-sex at dawn|love lust lagu]

 In unhealthy nations, a major obstacle to having many sexual relationships is the fear of pregnancy and becoming a parent before the person is ready.
 However, expecting the two sexual partners to be the sole parental figures for any child is unnecessarily limiting.
 Each Mosuo man knows from boyhood that he will be a parent figure for his sister's children, and this frees both men and women to have sex without worrying about which man fathered which child.
 Mosuo women know they will always have a family and parenting support regardless what happens with their sexual relationships, which takes a lot of pressure off of them.
 One Mosuo woman described how they share parental responsibilities: "In place of one father, Mosuo children have many uncles who take care of them...
 We also have many mothers, because we call our aunts... 'little mother.'"
 Others outside the family help too.[xxx-sex at dawn|love lust lagu]